underscoreio/essential-scala/src/pages/sequencing/variance.md

 ```tut:reset
 ```

-We have see some type bounds above, in the contravariant position pattern.
+We have seen some type bounds above, in the contravariant position pattern.
 Type bounds extend to specify subtypes as well as supertypes.
 The syntax is `A <: Type` to declare `A` must be a subtype of `Type` and `A >: Type` to declare a supertype.

 For example, the following type allows us to store a `Visitor` or any subtype: